-Warning: Where roof straps, frames, etc. are secured to roof members, all fixings must be of an appropriate type to suit the type of member.
+⚠ Warning: Where roof straps, frames, etc. are secured to roof members, all fixings must be of an appropriate type to suit the type of member.
 Inadequate or inappropriate fixings may result in the roof straps becoming unsecured and the installation of the solar hot water system becoming unsafe.

-• If the solar storage tank is being installed with existing solar collectors, then utilise the existing fittings and pipes used on the installation.
+- NPT200 collectors have screwed fittings.
+J collectors have conetite fittings. - If the solar storage tank is being installed with existing solar collectors, then utilise the existing fittings and pipes used on the installation.
 A new temperature pressure relief valve and expansion control valve must be installed.
-These valves are not supplied with the tank.
+These valves are not supplied with the tank. - Roof Condition: Check the condition of the roof and advise the client of any broken tiles or damaged roof sheeting before commencing the installation.